-Ulf Isaksson is an Associate professor in nursing at Umeå University and a senior lecturer at the Department of Nursing, Umeå University.
+Ulf Isaksson is a professor of health science with a focus of nursing and Qualified teacher at Department of Nursing, Umeå University.
 He is affiliated to ARCUM (Arctic Center, Umeå University)

 CV | Curriculum Vitae | Ulf Isaksson